All supporting materials (transcripts, letters of reference, personal statement, etc.) should be uploaded directly to the online application.

 Since we have a large number of international applicants each year, admission is very competitive.
 We only admit a few international students each year.
 International students who have attended an English-speaking university and/or who come to visit our campus generally have a better chance for admission.

-Please request that Educational Testing Service (ETS) send the University of Illinois at Urbana-Champaign (UIUC) your TOEFL (international students) and GRE scores (ETS codes: UIUC-1836, Department-00).
+Please use the following codes when submitting test scores using Educational Testing Service (ETS): TOEFL (international students) and optional GRE scores (ETS codes: UIUC-1836, Department-00).

 - 10KS0037MS Food Science and Human Nutrition MS